ucsb-cs148/s21/_lab/lab01.md

 NOTE: If you cannot schedule with your own mentor, you may coordinate on slack between your mentor and another mentor/TA holding open lab hours that better fit your schedule.
 Please use the slack to coordinate this.

-# Steps for Heroku setup and deployment
+# Some starting points for selected platforms:

+Vincent Tieu has put together [a Github repository with starter code for React and Google Authentication ](https://github.com/vincentktieu101/ReactGoogleAuthStarter) The README.md and [an accompanying YouTube video](https://www.youtube.com/watch?v=XZceEXlYC1w&amp;ab_channel=VincentTieu)  also cover how to use the Google Develop Console and how to host the application on Heroku.

-If you are using Heroku for hosting a web app, you may find [these instructions from CS48 a year ago](https://ucsb-cs48.github.io/s20/lab/lab01/) helpful.
+If you are using Heroku for hosting a web app, you may also find [these instructions from CS48 a year ago](https://ucsb-cs48.github.io/s20/lab/lab01/) helpful.

 # Starting Sprint02
 Some time during or after this Lab Section, you will enter Sprint02.
 This may be different for each of the teams - it depends on when you do your sprint review and sprint planning meetings.
 In any case, when you switch over to Sprint02, please create a new team/sprint02 directory in your GitHub and document all your sprint02 meetings in that directory from there on.